How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 Problem: UPX sometimes fails on certain binaries or when the binary is too large, but the script would continue anyway.

-Solution: We made UPX optional and non-blocking.
-The script warns if UPX fails but continues:
+Solution: Make UPX optional and non-blocking.
+The script warns if UPX fails and keeps going:

 try {